lemonberrylabs/evals-arena/README.md

 - These keys are accessible in the client-side code
 - For production use, consider implementing a backend API gateway to proxy requests

-See [SECURITY.md](SECURITY.md) for more details and recommended production configurations.

 ## Contributing